DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/designing-dashboard-items/cards/conditional-formatting.md

 # Conditional Formatting

-For the Card dashboard item, you can apply conditional formatting to the card's visual elements (like Title, Subtitle, different values) and change the card's background.
+For a Card dashboard item, you can apply conditional formatting to the card's visual elements (e.g., Title, Subtitle, various values) and change the card's background.

 ![](../../../../images/winforms-card-conditional-formatting.png)